-My first lesson when i begun to learn chess was: How the pieces move.
+My first lesson when i began to learn chess was: How pieces move.

-My second lesson was, piece value.
-I was told that, a pawn is worth one “point”, knight and Bishop worth 3 Pawns, Rook worth 5 Pawns, Queen worth 10 Pawns.
 This was the first and only lesson related to piece evaluation.
-I then begun to play, learn books and improve my play.
-The more i learnt, the more i understood the beauty and complexity of chess, of chess positions, strategic and tactical finesses.
-And i begun to appreciate positional sacrifices etc.
+I then tried to improve my play, practicing and reading books etc,.
+The more I learnt, the more I understood the beauty and complexity of chess, of chess positions, strategic and tactical finesses.
+And I began to appreciate positional sacrifices etc,.

 Pawn : 100

 Knight : 315

 Bishop : 315

 These are the values given by GM Larry Kaufmann, in his Evaluation of Material imbalance, work based on analysing Grand Masters Millions of games and used to improve his engine Komodo.

 For the Musketeer Chess Fairy Pieces, we think that their relative values are:

 Leopard: 670, slightly stronger than Knight and Bishop combined.
 Even though the Bishop moves are restricted to 2 squares.

 Archbishop: 770, globally worth a Pawn more than the Leopard because of extended Bishop abilities.
 My opinion is that the Archbishop is underestimated and is probably worth more, especially in the opening and middle game.
 In my games, i love to trade my Queen for an Archbishop.
 In the endgame compared to the Chancellor it’s probably 50-100 centi-pawns less valuable, especially when the position is opened.
 I also think that the Archbishop is worth as much as the Chancellor, especially early in the game.
 In the endgame, the Archbishop is probably more useful, especially when the position is semi-open or closed.